-I’ve also reported on technology, teenagers, gender, and sex for places like ESPN the Magazine, Elle, WIRED, Marie Claire, NYLON, the Los Angeles Times, DETAILS, and the Village Voice.
-I wrote a bunch of entries for Gawker’s The Book of Jezebel: An Encyclopedia of Lady Things and was featured in the anthology Best American Sportswriting 2014.
+Hi!
+I’ve reported on online culture, teenagers, gender, and sex for places like the New York Times Magazine, ESPN the Magazine, Elle, WIRED, Marie Claire, NYLON, the Los Angeles Times, DETAILS, and the Village Voice.
+I’m currently a David Carr fellow at the New York Times.

 On some next-level shit: An old-school reporter with a supermodern sensibility, and funny as hell

 It was as if she could see into my brain: Her changes made me like my thoughts better.
 After I’d read an essay she’d tweaked, sometimes I would actually like myself better

 A young writer tearing a hole in the world around her and finding redemptive aspects even in one of California’s supposedly least-savory industries

 — a reporter

 I can’t think of anyone who writes about personal identity or relationships in a more intelligent or engaging fashion